typefacedesign/document-driven-typedesign/UserJourney.md

 ### Starting a new Test

 * Chris wants to test a Font Family he has loaded
+* Chris selects 1 Font Families (see above)
+	* If more than 1 Family sis selected, the "Test" button is disabled
-* Chris clicks on the "Test" button on his dashboard
+* Chris clicks on the "Test" button and is taken away from the dashboard
-* Chris is asked to choose which Font Family he wants to test
-	* Each Font Family has its own progress indicator outlining how much it has been Tested already
-* Chris chooses a Font Family
 * Chris is presented with a bar that informs him of his overall progress for the Font Family, as well as a list of sections he will need to complete as part of testing.
-Examples:
+* Examples from PI:
 	* Headlines
 	* Text
 	* adhesion